 Compliance to Validate GPO Settings

 Here, I covered using ConfigMgr and Compliance to check that Windows Defender Service, Real Time Protection and the latest definition updates are monitored and to remediate if they become out of date.
 This demonstrated a fraction of ConfigMgr's Compliance's capabilities.
 The example was targeted to Windows Defender and created manually, however creating potentially hundreds of items to represent GPO settings would be slow and laborious.
-There is any easy means of backing up GPO settings, exporting from the Domain and importing into ConfigMgr.
+There is an easy means of backing up GPO settings, exporting from the Domain and importing into ConfigMgr.
 Security Compliance Manager (SCM) will be required, its being deprecated by Microsoft with no current alternative for exporting to ConfigMgr.
-For now its still available.
+For now, it's still available.

 I'm going to assume SCM and RSAT have been installed.

-Open Group Policy Management and browse to 'Group Policy Objects' select the GPO that is applied against the Windows 10 Workstations.
+Open Group Policy Management and browse to 'Group Policy Objects' to select the GPO that is applied against the Windows 10 Workstations.

-Right click the GPO and 'Backup...'
+Right-click the GPO and 'Backup...'